 and porpoises are actually drawn to the muted throb of her low rpm

 electronics are constantly upgraded.
-Safety systems meet all CSI requirements.
+Step aboard….be

 welcomed by quality construction; two-inch thick teak doors, polished brass